 The person helping the testator must remember to keep track of all services provided and accrued expenses.
 Enlisting the help of a knowledgeable estate litigation lawyer is the first step for persons who may be asserting claims for services provided.

 The information on this website is not legal advice.
 It is for informative purposes only.
-Contacting us through the website, email, or telephone does not mean you have retained a lawyer.
-To book a consultation, call Charles Ticker at: 1-866-677-7746.
+You can retain a lawyer only after scheduling a consultation.
+Finally, to book a consultation, call: 1-866-677-7746.